Artur-Arantes/offnance/readme.md

 ##Hello there!! =)##

-##Thanks for visiting my project, this is the first one idealized e produced by me in partership with brother##
+##Thanks for visiting my project, this is the first one idealized and produced by me in partnership with my brother##

 ##The goal here is financial personal control##